mucketo/Search-and-Destroy-v2.0/STATEMENT ON BEING BANNED.md

 - Gquest was the #1 requested feature, from new and old players alike.
 Mob db/mastermind was #2.
 There were many dozens of them.
 Anyone with a private script has a leg up on everyone else who doesn't.
 By providing a superior quality version to everyone, that playing field is levelled.

-If there are any questions feel free to email me at my gmail account (aardstar) and I will get back to you whenever I check the account.
+If there are any questions feel free to email me at my google mail account (aardstar) and I will get back to you whenever I check the account.
 Thanks for any remaining support.